xythobuz/avrNetStack/README.md

 ### NTP Module

 Simple NTP (SNTP) Client.
-Will update systemTime automagically to1350074042 the current unix timestamp some time after networkInit.
+Will update systemTime automagically to the current unix timestamp some time after calling ntpIssueRequest().